mattak/Unibus/README.md

 }
 ```

-or you can just simple style render.
+or you can use simple style render.

 ```
 using Unibus;